How GHSI Is Designed to Work

 The Closed-Loop Framework: 12-Month Patient Tracking

-One-time screening finds hypertension.
-GHSI is designed to track what happens next — measuring not just who was screened, but who made it to a provider, who stayed in care, and whose blood pressure improved.
+Screening finds hypertension.
+The harder work begins after.
+GHSI is designed to track what happens next: measuring not just who was screened, but who made it to a provider, who stayed in care, and whose blood pressure improved.

 "The closed loop is the intervention."